 “The complexity of a dementia diagnosis can be eased with proper planning, access to resources and the support of a financial advisor,” says Ambrose.

-A financial advisor can work with a caregiver or someone else in the family to explore options, such as power of attorney over health care and their finances to help prevent fraud and financial abuse, Ambrose says.
+A financial advisor can work with a caregiver or someone else in the family to explore options, such as power of attorney over health care and their finances to help prevent fraud and financial abuse, Ambrose explains.

 Says Ambrose: “Waiting too long to take steps like these can have devastating financial impacts.”